 In contrast, the BYU-Public School Partnership includes five school districts that are responsible for nearly 30% of the public school students in Utah.

-- One major region-level conference each year featuring nationally acclaimed presenters: Literacy Promise and Instructional Leadership in the 21st Century alternatting so that each is held every other year
+One major region-level conference each year featuring nationally acclaimed presenters: Literacy Promise and Instructional Leadership in the 21 st Century alternating so that each is held every other year

 Partnering optimizes the efforts of all contributors, and public education needs committed people from both the university and districts who work together to serve students.
 These public servants need systems to maximize their work.